 To preface this information, certain symptoms can relate to multiple issues.
-For example, discoloration such as yellow leaves or drooping, or even a snake plant falling over, could signify nutrient deficiency, but it could also indicate overwatering, improper lighting, and other issues.
+For example, discoloration, such as yellow leaves or drooping, or even a snake plant falling over, could signify nutrient deficiency, but it could also indicate overwatering, improper lighting, and other issues.

 Additionally, when you spot signs that your plant is under-fertilized, it’s almost too late!
 It’s better to fertilize on a schedule, so your plant never lacks nutrients.

 With that said, there are some signs that your plant might need a dose of fertilizer.

 Leaves that turn light green and then yellow may indicate your plant is lacking nutrients, especially nitrogen.
 This will typically be a slow process as leaves become less and less green.

-Another sign that your plant may be lacking nutrients is an overall lack of vigor.
+Another sign that your plant may lack nutrients is an overall lack of vigor.
 If you’re providing your snake plant with the proper environment and excellent care, it should grow over time.
 If it’s not, it might need a boost of fertilizer.

 When and How to Fertilize Snake Plants

 You should fertilize your snake plants when they are actively growing.
 This active growth period occurs from mid-spring through early fall (also the best time for pruning snake plants).

 How often you fertilize depends on the plant’s environment.
 As you might already know, snake plants can handle various light conditions.

 Plants in areas with low light tend to grow slower.
 Therefore, you’ll only need to fertilize them once or twice in late spring and summer.

 Snake plants that receive more sun tend to grow more rapidly.
 That means they’ll appreciate more fertilizer.
-Aim to fertilize these plants every other month during the spring through early fall.
+Aim to fertilize these plants every other month from spring through early fall.